weetmuts/moln/README.md

-# Moln
+# Moln shell script and Cross Reference for cloud commands AWS/Azure/GCloud

-A bash shell script to simplify work with multiple cloud providers.
-In particular when you can't remember the cli command for your cloud flavour of the day.
+A bash shell script to simplify the initial work with multiple cloud providers.

+Use it to quickly install the cloud providers cli.

+Use it to learn some of the basics of the different cloud provicer clis.

-Do for example `moln aws list-vms` to list your vms in a plain list.
+Do simple recurring tasks, for example `moln aws list-vms` to list your vms in a plain list.
 To also learn the aws cli command for this do: `moln --verbose aws list-vms`

+This script focuses on simple use cases, the output is not stable it is for human consumption.

+You can for example list dns/users/roles/policies/groups/vpcs/subnets/vms etc.

+Prepare vm templates to create/destroy/start/stop vms.
+Upsert dns records to your new vm etc.

-This script focuses on simple use cases.
-For more advanced use cases please learn from the script and/or copy the script content to your own code.
+please learn from the script and/or copy the script content to your own code.
 You only need to keep the license and attribution to me if you copy large parts of this script.